 In today’s market there are a ton of manufacturers selling scooters and it can be very difficult for a buyer to understand how the whole scene connects and what each brand is selling.
 Some brands do cutting edge design work, while other brands do no engineering or assembly work and simply commission a random factory to assemble their scooters using generic engines, frame and body panels.
-While the overview can’t possibly discuss every brand out there, by understanding how companies work in different regions of the world you can get a rough idea of how another brand may operate.
+While this overview can’t possibly discuss every fly-by-night brand out there, by understanding how companies work in different regions of the world you can get a rough idea of how other brands may operate.

 Most of the major manufacturers have many plants where they make scooters and one shouldn’t confuse the country where the brand is based, with the country where a particular scooter was made.
 For example, Honda is based in Japan yet they manufacturer scooters in Japan, Thailand, China, Mexico and many other countries.

 The Italian scooter brands were not the original companies making scooters when started production in the late 1940’s, but they are the oldest companies still in business today.
 The main two Italian brands were Vespa and Lambretta, although Lambretta went bankrupt a few decades ago and now a Chinese company (Adly) has bought the rights to the Lambretta name, so modern Lambretta scooters are just Adly scooters that have been rebadged and marked up to a higher price.
 Vespa is still the real deal with their headquarters and most of their product still being based in Italy.
 They design and build excellent quality scooters.
 They are typically not a cutting edge leader in technology, but they do lead the way in excellent design.